abdullahghani2002/abdullahghani2002.github.io/_pages/about.md

 As the lead of the Internet, Data, and Society lab, I am currently working on the following problems:
 *   **Fidelity of LLMs in Clinical Settings:** Evaluating the clinical fidelity of Large Language Models on real-world medical vignettes. *Findings targeted for BMJ Digital Health & AI*.
 *   **Disinformation Dynamics in Geopolitical Conflicts:** Conducting a systematic, cross-platform analysis of the spread and engagement dynamics of disinformation during a geopolitical conflict.
-*   **Reasoning and Bias in LLMs as Participants:** Investigating the reasoning behaviors and regional biases manifested when using Large Language Models as proxies for human participants.
+*   **Reasoning and Bias in LLMs as Participants:** Investigating the reasoning behaviors and regional biases manifested when using LLMs as participants.

 ## Development & Software Projects
 Beyond my formal research, I enjoy building software that solves interesting technical challenges and deepens my understanding of core computer science principles.